IzzySoprano/Books-MS3/README.md

 User Story:

-> As a user, I want to be able securely log out of BookTube
+> As a user, I want to be able securely log out of Books

     Criteria
         - Have a functional database that allows users to register using their email and password